Travel with us. Train with us. Help us help others.

 - experience new cultures.

-Now retired from guiding, Rich invests the majority of his time on volunteer service projects.
+Now retired from guiding, Rich invests the majority of his time teaching and on volunteer service projects.
 His mission is to assist with economic development and enhance quality of life for individuals and communities around the world through the provision of training for canyoneers, canyon guides and canyon rescue teams.
 Rich is especially interested in serving underprivileged youth and unemployed adults in Native American communities and in developing countries.
 For qualifying groups, he will provide training, assist with the establishment and promotion of a youth service program, canyon guide program and/or canyon rescue program, as well as help with the acquisition of gear.

 A typical program will involve three groups of people: